15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 According to the National Research Council (1999), gambling addiction in the United States is a complex and multifaceted phenomenon.
 The etiology of pathological and problem gambling is uncertain, but likely, risk factors such as genetics, personality traits, environmental factors, and life experiences contribute to an individual’s propensity for gambling addiction.

-Excessive internet use, often referred to as internet addiction, is a complex issue studied by Martha Shaw in her research titled “Internet addiction: definition, assessment, epidemiology, and clinical management.”
-This behavior is driven by the brain’s ‘dopamine reward system, which can lead to addiction.
-Factors such as high-stress levels, psychological disorders, genetics, loneliness, and environmental factors can contribute to the development of internet addiction.
+Excessive internet use is referred to as internet addiction.
+This behavior is driven by the brain’s ‘dopamine reward system, which leads to addiction.
+Factors such as high-stress levels, psychological disorders, genetics, loneliness, and environmental factors contribute to the development of internet addiction.

 According to Cash, H. et al.’s 2012 article “Internet Addiction: A Brief Summary of Research and Practice,” surveys conducted in the United States and Europe reveal prevalence rates ranging from 1.5% to 8.2% for IAD.

-Tattoo addiction is characterized by a strong psychological attachment to the act of getting tattoos, leading to a cycle of dependency and compulsive behavior.
-While not yet a recognized disorder, tattoo addiction is a growing concern.
-Characterized by a compulsive need for tattoos, it can lead to excessive spending and time investment as well as a body covered in ink.
+Tattoo addiction involves a strong psychological attachment to obtaining tattoos, creating a cycle of dependency and compulsive behavior.
+Tattoo addiction lacks formal recognition as a disorder but poses a growing concern.
+Excessive spending, a significant time commitment, and a body adorned with ink are all consequences of a compulsive need for tattoos.
 According to Möazen et al.’s 2018 study, “Prevalence of Drug Injection, Sexual Activity, Tattooing, and Piercing Among Prison Inmates,” tattooing is a common risk behavior among prisoners, with a prevalence rate of 11.3% in Latin America and the Caribbean, 17.3% in Eastern Europe and Central Asia, and 20.2% in Asia Pacific.

-According to Mohammad et al. (2023), video game addiction is defined as the steady and repetitive use of the Internet to play games frequently with different gamers, potentially leading to negative consequences in many aspects of life.
+According to Mohammad, S.’s 2023 study, ‘Symptoms, Mechanisms, and Treatments of Video Game Addiction’, video game addiction is defined as the steady and repetitive use of the Internet to play games frequently with different gamers, potentially leading to negative consequences in many aspects of life.
 This addiction has become a serious public health issue with increased prevalence, with many studies showing that it leads to changes in the brain that are similar to those that occur in substance addiction and gambling.

 Symptoms of video game addiction include the inability to stop or limit gaming despite negative consequences and the prioritization of gaming over daily activities and interests.